Toni-SM/libiiwa/docs/source/intro/installation.rst

     * - Controller: Port
       - :literal:`12225`
       - External control workstation port
+    * - Communication: Use double precision
+      - :literal:`false`
+      - Whether to use double precision (64 bits) in both the request and the response.
+(Default: float precision (32 bits))
     * - Enable verbose log
       - :literal:`false`
       - Whether to display information about received commands or any other data on the smartHMI. **The excessive use of the message display could degrade the application performance and the smartHMI operation**